vithusel/vithusel.me/README.txt

 A work in progress.

-Partial code taken from Forty.
+Partial code taken from Forty and edited or had bug fixed when new items were introduced.
 This is expected to be completely changed as time passes.

 Credits to: